How to Make Charts and Graphs in Confluence

 The Atlassian Marketplace suggests a wide range of apps in the Charts & Diagramming category.
 You can find a suitable tool depending on your needs and budget.
 See top five charts and diagrams apps in this category and their specifications in the table below:

 As you can see, these solutions differ to suit various needs.
 In this blog post, we will tell you more about apps and features for transformation of table data into charts.
-You’ll learn more about the Table Filter, Charts & Spreadsheets for Confluence app and the free inbuilt Confluence Chart macro.
+In this blog post, we’ll tell you more about the Table Filter, Charts & Spreadsheets for Confluence app and the free inbuilt Confluence Chart macro.

 It is the native macro bundled within Confluence.
 It offers you the following capabilities: